Alipsa/ride/src/bin/readme.md

 ### 1.2 Beta
 - Add maven build support
+- Add a maven classloader that uses the dependencies in the pom
 - Preserve indentation on next line
 - Create package wizard to give a good starting point for creating packages
+- Create project wizard to give a good starting point for creating projects
+- add support for markdown
+- add support for java files
+- many small improvement, both cosmetic and functional

 ### 1.1 final
 - Removed empty menus (View, plots, Build, Profile)
 - Add drag and drop support